 Small-company stocks fell more than the rest of the market Thursday, a sign that investors are aggressively reducing risk.
 The Russell 2000 index, which includes such stocks, slumped 25.98 points, or 2.6 percent, to 960.52.
 The index closed at a record high of 999.99 points Tuesday.

 The yield on the 10-year Treasury note rose to 2.42 percent, from 2.35 percent Wednesday.
 The yield, which rises as the price of the note falls, surged 0.16 percentage point Wednesday after the Fed's comments.
-As recently as May 3, it was 1.63 percent.
+It's up sharply since May 3, when it hit a year low of 1.63 percent.

 A Fed policy statement and comments from Chairman Ben Bernanke started the selling in stocks and bonds Wednesday.

 Bernanke said that the Fed expects to scale back its massive bond-buying program later this year and end it entirely by mid-2014 if the economy continues to improve.

 The bank has been buying $85 billion a month in Treasury and mortgage bonds, a program that has made cheap for consumers and business.
 It has also helped boost the stock market.

 Alec Young, a global equity strategist at S&P Capital IQ, said investors weren't expecting Bernanke to say the program could end so quickly, and are adjusting their portfolios in anticipation of higher U.S. interest rates.

 "What we're seeing is a pretty significant sea-change in investor strategy," Young said

 For much of the year, stocks rose with barely an interruption.
 The S&P 500 climbed for seven months straight from November 2012 through May.
 Investors, fearful of missing out on the rally, pounced on any dips and pushed markets to record highs.
 On Thursday, those opportunistic buyers were absent and nobody wanted to stand in the way of the market's slide.